polar-bear-app/polar-bear-app.github.io/docs/developer/1-how-to-build.md

 To build Local Desktop from source code, you can follow these steps:

-1. Make sure `git lfs` is installed.
-You can install it by following the [official instructions](https://git-lfs.com).

-2. Clone the source code repository:
+1. Clone the source code repository:

    ```
    git clone https://github.com/localdesktop/localdesktop.git
    ```

-3. Make sure you already have Rust and Cargo installed.
+1. Make sure you already have Rust and Cargo installed.
 If not, please check the official Rust website for [installation instructions](https://www.rust-lang.org/tools/install).
 Then, you can install the [xbuild](https://github.com/rust-mobile/xbuild) tool:

    ```
    cargo install xbuild